 7. Change administrative passwords wherever relevant.
 This may include:

-8. Discover all user, service and backdoor accounts and troubleshoot as needed
+8. Discover all client, service, and backdoor accounts and troubleshoot as needed

 9. Identify all admin and domain admin group members and troubleshoot as needed